mprskalo01/mprskalo01/README.md

 - 💻 Full stack development with a focus on creating efficient and scalable applications
 - 🎓 Computer Science graduate with a strong theoretical and practical foundation
-- 🌐 Passionate about web technologies and innovative software solutions
+- 🌐 Exploring technologies and innovative software solutions

 ### 🔗 Connect With Me